Yes, we know that this is taking a while!

 We welcome your input and comments and as always, we thank you for your support.

-As of this writing, Center Colton Sissons has played his entire NHL career with the Nashville Predators, a team he debuted for in 2013.
+Colton Sissons played the first ten years of his career with the Nashville Predators, a team he debuted for in 2013.